Registration and deadlines

 - Federal Specialised Baccalaureate (FSB)

-Candidates with a professional diploma but no FVB, or holders of a degree from a College of Higher Education and Training, do not meet the school's formal admission requirements.
-They will first have to complete a Baccalaureate, a FSB or FVB (for more information go to the vocational college in your area or a careers advisory service).
+Candidates with a professional diploma but no FVB, or holders of a degree from a College of Higher Education and Training, which is not mentioned on the list (PDF 60,8 KB), do not meet the school's formal admission requirements.
+They will first have to complete a Baccalaureate or a FVB (for more information go to the vocational college in your area or a careers advisory service).

 The Federal Act on Universities of Applied Sciences also stipulates that students must complete a year of practical work experience in their future profession before they can apply for admission to a degree programme.
 In particular, students have to complete additional modules A, B and C for the bachelor degree programme in Health Promotion and Prevention to qualify for the licence to practice.
 These can take place before (additional module A = 2 months), while (additional module B) or after having completed the degree programme (additional module C).
 In order to be awarded the bachelor degree at the end of your studies, all additional modules must have been completed.